katiayn/katia-dev-exto/content/pages/about.md

 ---
 Hi!
 I'm Kátia Nakamura.

-> "If you want something you've never had you must be willing to do something you've never done."
+> "If you want something you've never had you must be willing to do something you've never done. "

 *Thank you for reading!*